Influenza vaccines: Canadian Immunization Guide

 Live attenuated influenza vaccine (LAIV)

-Trivalent vaccines contain 1 A(H1N1) strain, 1 A(H3N2) strain, and 1 influenza B strain from 1 of 2 lineages, Victoria or Yamagata.
-Quadrivalent vaccines contain the strains in the trivalent vaccine plus an influenza B strain from the other lineage.
+Trivalent vaccines contain 1 A(H1N1) strain, 1 A(H3N2) strain, and 1 influenza B strain from the Victoria-like lineage.
+Quadrivalent vaccines contain the strains in the trivalent vaccine plus an influenza B strain from the Yamagata lineage.

 The antigenic characteristics of circulating influenza virus strains provide the basis for the World Health Organization's (WHO) recommendations for the strains selected for inclusion in each season's vaccine.
+Given the absence of the B/Yamagata lineage in recent years, the B/Yamagata virus strain is to be removed from influenza vaccine formulations.
+Manufacturers are in the process of transitioning to trivalent vaccines exclusively.
 Manufacturers that distribute influenza vaccines in Canada ensure the vaccines for the upcoming influenza season contain the WHO's recommended antigenic strains for the Northern Hemisphere.
 Vaccine producers may also use antigenically equivalent strains.
 Not all influenza vaccines authorized for use in Canada are available in Canada.

 Immunogenicity, efficacy and effectiveness